-Tinnitus is the medical term for noises in the ears.
+Tinnitus is the medical term for a ringing or buzzing noise in the ears.
 Most people refer to tinnitus as “ringing in the ears.”
-The feedback you hear, however, is not limited to ringing.
-You may also hear roaring, buzzing, whistling, or hissing if you suffer from tinnitus.
+However, you may hear more than just ringing.
+If you have tinnitus, you may also hear:

-Although you hear sounds in your ears, there is no external sound source.
-This means there is nothing close to your head that makes the sounds you hear.
-For this reason, the sounds of tinnitus are sometimes called “phantom sounds.”
+Although you hear sounds in your ears, there’s no external sound source.
+This means there’s nothing close to your head that makes the sounds you hear.
+For this reason, the sounds of tinnitus are sometimes known as phantom sounds.

 Tinnitus can be annoying and frustrating.
 Sometimes, the sounds you hear can interfere with hearing real sounds around you.
-Tinnitus is linked to depression, anxiety, and stress.
+Tinnitus can occur with depression, anxiety, and stress.

 You may experience tinnitus in one or both ears.
-People of all ages can develop tinnitus, but it is more common in older adults.
+People of all ages can develop tinnitus, but it’s more common in older adults.

-There are two forms of tinnitus: objective and subjective.
+Tinnitus can be either objective or subjective.
 Objective tinnitus means that both you and other people can hear certain noises in your ears.
 This is usually due to abnormal blood vessels in and around your ears.
 When your heart beats, you and others can hear a distinct pulsing sound.

-Objective tinnitus is rare, while subjective tinnitus is much more common.
+Objective tinnitus is rare.
+Subjective tinnitus is much more common.
 Only you can hear the roaring, ringing, and other sounds of subjective tinnitus.

 Damage to the middle or inner ear is a common cause of tinnitus.
 Your middle ear picks up sound waves and prompts your inner ear to transmit electrical impulses to your brain.
 Only after your brain accepts these signals and translates them into sounds are you able to hear them.
-Sometimes, your inner ear becomes damaged, altering the way your brain processes sound.
+Sometimes, your inner ear sustains damage, altering the way your brain processes sound.

 Exposure to very loud sounds on a regular basis can cause tinnitus in some people.
-Those who work in construction or in other fields utilizing jackhammers, chain saws, or other heavy equipment are more likely to suffer from tinnitus.
+Those who use jackhammers, chainsaws, or other heavy equipment are more likely to have tinnitus.
 Listening to loud music through headphones or at a concert may also produce temporary symptoms of tinnitus.

-- very large doses of aspirin (more than 12 doses daily on a prolonged basis)
+- very large doses of aspirin, or more than 12 doses daily for a prolonged period

 - diuretic medications, such as bumetanide